5 Tasks Real Estate Data Aggregators Should Automate and How

-A technology and automation approach to invoice management frees up expensive F&A resources which can transition to higher value strategic activities.
-It strengthens vendor negotiating power, allows favorable payment terms, and improves cash flow visibility.
+A technology and automation approach to invoice management strengthens vendor negotiating power, improves cash flow visibility and frees up expensive F&A resources which can transition to higher value strategic activities.

 Enterprises receiving invoices from suppliers in paper form, email, fax, mails and in various electronic formats is not a new thing.
 Nor are the challenges these invoices pose.

 90% of business data, transactions and records are in an unstructured format and nowhere is this more prominent than within the Accounts Payable department. – Gartner

 For companies manually handling invoice data, technology presents a huge opportunity to improve efficiency and reduce operational costs by automating the end to end accounts payable process.
 Especially when machine learning (ML) and robotic process automation (RPA) are radically and positively changing the way document are processed.